oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 1. In the main menu, navigate **System > Workflows**.
 2. On the workflow list, click the required workflow.
-3. If the workflow has configuration parameters, you can see the **Configuration** button in the upper-right corner of the workflow view page.
+3. If the workflow has configuration parameters, you can see the **Configuration** button on the top right of the workflow view page.
 Click this button.

    .. image:: ../img/workflows/workflow_set_config_param.png